fitnr/taft/readme.md

     blackMagic function() { /* do bad stuff */ }
 };
 ````

+Note that helpers must be installed in the same scope that you're running `Taft`.
+If you're using a global copy of taft, you'll need to install the helper globally.
+If you don't want to pollute the global space, or want to track everything, use a local copy of taft (`node_modules/.bin/taft`).

 <!-- Taft comes packaged with the helpers in the [handlebars-helpers](https://github.com/assemble/handlebars-helpers) library. -->